 $ sudo systemctl restart apache2

-- Create a temporary test directory under the DocumentRoot.
+- Create a temporary directory under the active document root for a rewrite check.

 $ sudo mkdir -p /var/www/html/rewrite-test

-- Create an .htaccess file in the test directory with a simple redirect rule.
+- Create a temporary .htaccess file with a simple rewrite-driven redirect.

 $ sudo tee /var/www/html/rewrite-test/.htaccess >/dev/null <<'EOF' RewriteEngine On RewriteRule ^$ / [R=302,L] EOF

-- Request the test URL to confirm a redirect response.
+- Request the test path and confirm the response returns a redirect instead of ignoring the rewrite rule.

-- Remove the temporary test directory after verification.
+- Remove the temporary rewrite test directory when the redirect works.

 $ sudo rm -rf /var/www/html/rewrite-test